IanHeinrich/stellaris-galaxy-forge/docs/user-guide.md

   the seats and zones.

 The Scripts tab and the day-one layers are a best guess at what scripts will do on day one.
-The app can't follow every script.
+Galaxy Forge can't follow every script.

 ## Play your scenario